 I’ve personally used these combined discounts several times.
 It really does add up.
 I’ve incorporated LLCs, written a will, and gotten business cards for the blog with the participating companies.

 These are all geared toward building your small business.
-In that sense, saving some cash definitely helps the bottom line.
+In that sense, saving cash definitely helps the bottom line.

 - Trunk Club – $100 credit toward your first shipment